alltrust/Portfolio/projects/portfolio-project.md

 ---
-title: 'Next Portolio'
+title: 'Next Portfolio'
 dateCreated: '2023-05-01'
-image: 'image_dp.jpg'
+image: ''
-summary: 'this is like an excerpt for a summary and such'
+summary: They say don't make your own engineering portfolio, but rather use a template... so I made a portolio - for you!
+Built with Next.js and Material-ui.
-subHeading: 'Scrape article content several sites'
+subHeading: 'Explore this Nextjs Portfolio'
 author: 'Aldo Garcia'
-isFeatured: true
+isFeatured: false
 stack: ['Nextjs', 'Mui', 'MongoDB', 'Vercel', 'Jest', 'Rtl']
 ---

 ### Why this Portfolio?

 They say don't make your own engineering portfolio, but rather use a template... so I made a portolio - for you!
-Not only can you follow my and my development jouney, but also have several articles available at your disposal.
+Not only can you follow me and my development jouney, but also have several articles available at your disposal.

-This portfolio is open sources and can be accessed by anybody ((GITLINK)).
+This portfolio is open source and can be accessed by anybody ((GITLINK)).
 Using Next.js & Material-UI with emotion engine, this portolio is for both viewing and learning.

 ### Getting Started with NEXT.js & MUI